mridubhatnagar/blogs-backup/ckyzyp3qa0fi88es17l162y8m.md

 I was interested in DIY personal finance.
 This is by far the best recommendation I ever received on personal finance.
 Also, a heartfelt thanks to Monika Halan for writing the book in a manner that anyone can understand.
 Whatever, I have picked up in personal finance.
 It is because of her book.

+What have your go-to resources been for learning personal finance?

 **References:**

 - If you are interested in learning about personal finance.
 Below mentioned are some more books on similar lines.
 These introduce you to finance.
 But, lacks Indian context.